SuperPoint features in endoscopy: SuperPoint in endoscopy

 where we add to the original $\mathcal{L}_{SP}$ the value of our specularity loss $\mathcal{L}_{s}$, once per image, weighted by the scale factor $\lambda_s$. $\mathcal{L}_s$ is defined as

 where $\mbox{softmd}()$ and $\mbox{d2s}()$ are softmax and reshape functions from the original SuperPoint, and $\epsilon = 10^{-10}$.
-The subscript $X_{hw}$ refers to the value of $X$ at row $h$ and column $w$. $\mbox{m}(I)_{hw}$ is $1$ if $I_{hw}>0.7$ and $0$ otherwise, so it outputs a binary mask for the pixels in the image with high intensity value.
+The subscript $X_{hw}$ refers to the value of $X$ at row $h$ and column $w$. $\mbox{m}(I)$ is a weighting mask: it is $>0$ for pixels near a specularity and $0$ otherwise.
+The mask comes from post-processing $I$ with three operations: a binary threshold of $I_{hw}>0.7$, a dilation of this binary output with a 3$\times$3 kernel size, and a Gaussian blur of the mask with 9$\times$9 kernel size and $\sigma=4$.
 The threshold of $0.7$ was chosen empirically, after observing that higher values missed too many specularities and lower values were discarding too many valid regions.
-The training parameters are the same as previous model.
 To balance the new loss component $\mathcal{L}_s$, we set the weighting parameter $\lambda_s=100$ so the losses have similar magnitudes for better optimization.
 Testing parameters remain the same.